NicolaPerin/ParallelProgramming/Week3/README.md

   - openblas/0.3.9--gnu--8.4.0
   - cuda/11.0

-and then run either make or make
+and then run either make dgemm=1 or make gpu=1

+To run the program use mpirun